 Class C Preferred Units - On August 2, 2019, as part of the Exchange (as defined in Note 15 "Partners' Capital"), Stonepeak exchanged all of the issued and outstanding Class B Preferred Units for newly issued Class C Preferred Units and the Warrant (as defined in Note 15 "Partners' Capital") in a private placement transaction.
-The Class C Preferred Units were measured using valuation techniques that convert a future obligation to a single discounted amount.
-We have therefore classified the fair value measurements of the Class C Preferred units as Level 2 and are presented within Class C Preferred Units on the condensed consolidated balance sheets.
+The fair value of the Class C Preferred Units was measured using valuation techniques that convert a future obligation to a single discounted amount.
+Significant inputs used to determine the fair value were observable and we have therefore classified the fair value measurements of the Class C Preferred units as Level 2.

 Seco Pipeline - As of December 31, 2019, we recorded a non-cash impairment charge of \$32.1 million to impair the Seco Pipeline.
-The carrying value of the Seco Pipeline was reduced to a fair value of zero, estimated based on an inputs' characteristic of a Level 3 fair value measurement.
+The carrying value of the Seco Pipeline was reduced to a fair value of zero, estimated based on inputs characteristic of a Level 3 fair value measurement.